-The Environmental Emergencies Centre hosts a series of online learning modules developed by the UN Environment/OCHA Joint Unit and partners on a range of environmental emergency preparedness and response topics.
+The Environmental Emergencies Centre hosts a series of online learning modules developed by the UNEP/OCHA Joint Environment Unit and partners on a range of environmental emergency preparedness and response topics.

 Below are interactive courses developed to improve your knowledge of the tools and actors involved in international disaster preparedness, prevention and response.
 Learn how to conduct your own FEAT Assessment and improve your understanding of disaster waste management, chemical/industrial accidents and the importance of integrating the environment in humanitarian action.